Type 2 SOC 2, SOC 2 Type II, SOC Compliance, SOC 1 SOC 2 Report, SOC for Cybersecurity

-One of the most important reports for a third party (vendor) data security and SOX compliance is the SOC 1 or SOC 2 Type 2 Report.
-The SOC 1 or SOC 2 Type 2 attest report provides an assurance on controls for SOX compliance.
+One of the most important reports for a third party (vendor) data security and SOX compliance is the SOC Report, SOC 1 Report or SOC 2 Type 2 Report.
+The SOC Report, SOC 1 Report or SOC 2 Type 2 attest report provides an assurance on controls for SOX compliance.
 SOC compliance reports are part of AICPA's SSAE 18 Attest Standard that is now used for the SOC Report, SOC 1 Report or SOC 2 Type II, and SOC 3 reports.
 SOC reportswere known as SAS 3 since 1974, and as SAS 70 audit reports since 1992.
 In 2011 the SOC 1 was brought under SSAE 16 Standard and SOC 2 under AT 101.
 Finally, in 2017 the SSAE 16 along with other SSAE standards got merged into one SSAE 18, bringing all SOC 1, SOC 2, and SOC 3 reports under SSAE 18.
-This is the main difference between SSAE 16 vs 18 pertaining to SOC compliance reports.
+This is the main difference between SSAE 16 vs 18 pertaining to SOC compliance reports for Cybersecurity.

 SOC now stands for "System and Organization Controls".
 The definition got changed in 2017 from the earlier one as "Service Organization Controls" as these compliance reports were mainly being used for vendor(third-party) compliance as these organizations are also service organizations.
 Now SOC reports such as SOC for Cybersecurity and SOC for Supply Chain can be used by entities for their internal use and not necessarily by third-parties or vendor compliance.The SSAE 18 Auditor or SOC Auditor auditing these service organizations is called Service Auditor.